I am...

 Meet Melinda

-We went through an arduous diagnostic odyssey that led to Barry’s ECD diagnosis.
-The process involved the doctors collecting an insurmountable amount of blood samples, conducting kidney and bone marrow biopsies, and finding the right specialist.
-This journey involved struggling with emotions of fear, frustration, anxiety, and hopelessness.
-The doctors told us that the disease had probably been growing inside him for ten years undetected.
-It presented itself first on his pituitary, long bones, and eye orbits.
-The histiocytes divided and multiplied, leading to severe fibrosis inside his entire abdominal cavity and encasing his kidneys.
+The path to Barry’s diagnosis was grueling.
+It required an overwhelming number of blood tests, kidney and bone marrow biopsies, and the search for the right specialist.
+We faced a storm of emotions: fear, frustration, anxiety, and hopelessness.
+The doctors told us the disease had likely been growing undetected for a decade, initially affecting his pituitary, long bones, and eye orbits.
+Histiocytes had multiplied, leading to severe abdominal fibrosis and encasing his kidneys.

-I want to assure any patient or family facing histiocytic disease that there is hope.
-My husband can hike, ski, do mountain bike riding, and travel.
-He is now on targeted therapy for his genetic mutation.
-He has a team of 10 hero doctors that take care of him.
-He manages the disease by taking ten pills a day and two shots a month, making him live an active life.
+To those facing a histiocytic disease: there is hope.
+Although Barry’s disease is chronic, he can still hike, ski, mountain bike, and travel.
+He is on targeted therapy for his genetic mutation, supported by a team of ten hero doctors.
+He manages the disease by taking ten pills a day and two shots a month, allowing him to lead an active life.

 Meet Michelle M.